awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.md

 ## Tutorial Prerequisites<a name="GettingStarted.Java.Prereqs"></a>
 + Download and run DynamoDB on your computer\.
 For more information, see [Setting Up DynamoDB Local \(Downloadable Version\)](DynamoDBLocal.md)\.

-  DynamoDB \(Downloadable Version\) is also available as part of the AWS Toolkit for Eclipse\.
+  DynamoDB \(downloadable version\) is also available as part of the AWS Toolkit for Eclipse\.
 For more information, see [AWS Toolkit For Eclipse](https://aws.amazon.com/eclipse/)\.
 **Note**
 You use the downloadable version of DynamoDB in this tutorial\.
 For information about how to run the same code against the DynamoDB web service, see the [Summary](GettingStarted.Java.Summary.md)\.
 + Set up an AWS access key to use the AWS SDKs\.
 For more information, see [Setting Up DynamoDB \(Web Service\)](SettingUp.DynamoWebService.md)\.